abarker/abarker.github.io/content/understanding_python_imports.rst

     import my_package.foo as mpf # Works.
     from mpf import foo_var # FAILS!
 Only dotted paths directly after from statements.

-Although the attribute-access pattern of modules mimicks the dotted-path syntax, they are not the same thing.
+Although the attribute-access pattern of modules mimics the dotted-path syntax, they are not the same thing.
 The variable `mpf` is a reference to the `module` object for `foo`.
 It cannot be substituted for a dotted path.